Polycademy/PolyAuth/README.md

 All queries should have some order by option!

-Can switch to native Purl since the problem with Purl has been fixed and we no longer require the Forked version: https://github.com/jwage/purl/pull/22#issuecomment-31191940

 UserAccount::authorized requires scopes and owners implementation

 Need to compensate for nested transactions by using inTransaction boolean that is part of PDO.
 Ask if in a transaction before attempting to start a transaction.